ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value of the transferor parameter is the index into the parties Object array to the party that played the role of the Transferor.

-* transfer_target: "UnsignedInt"
+* transfer_target: "UnsignedInt" \| "UnsignedInt\[\]"

 The value of the transfer_target parameter is the index into the parties Object array to the party that played the role of the Transfer Target.

+The consultation, target_dialog and transfer parameters all refer to the Dialog Objects that correspond to the 2 to 3 calls that are part of a transfer.
+These calls may end up spread across multiple Dialog Objects due to the nature of how the calls are recorded.
+For example each party may be recorded in a separate file which will result in a dialog for each.
+Alternatively a call may go on hold where recording is stopped and back off again resulting where recording is started again in a separate recording file, resulting in multiple Dialog Objects.
+For this reason, the values for the consultation, target_dialog and transfer parameters MAY have a single UnsignedInt or an array of UnsignedInt.

+There are scenarios where we know that a transfer has occurred, but we have no Dialog Object information for one or two of the consultation, target or transfer calls.
+In this case the Dialog Object index for the consultation, target_dialog and transfer parameter is set to -1 to indicate that we have no Dialog Object for that call, but know that the dialog occurred.

-* original: "UnsignedInt"
+* original: "UnsignedInt" \| "UnsignedInt\[\]"

-The value of the original parameter is the index into the dialogs Object array to the "recording" or "text" type dialog for the original dialog between the Transferee and the Transferor.
+The value of the original parameter is the index/indices into the dialog Object array to the "recording" or "text" type Dialog Object for the original dialog between the Transferee and the Transferor.

-* consultation: "UnsignedInt" (optional)
+* consultation: "UnsignedInt" \| "UnsignedInt\[\]" (optional)

-The value of the consultation parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the consultative dialog between the Transferor and the Transfer Target.
+The value of the consultation parameter is the index/indices into the Dialog Object array to the "recording", "text" or "incomplete" type Dialog Object for the consultative dialog between the Transferor and the Transfer Target.
+It is also possible for there to be more than one consultation.
+This may occur for a number of reasons.
+Call attempts may fail.
+The caller may decide the consultation with a party is not the desired transfer target.

-* target_dialog: "UnsignedInt"
+* target_dialog: "UnsignedInt" \| "UnsignedInt\[\]"

-The value of the target_dialog parameter is the index into the dialogs Object array to the "recording", "text" or "incomplete" type dialog for the target dialog between the Transferee and the Transfer Target.
+The value of the target_dialog parameter is the index/indices into the Dialog Object array to the "recording", "text" or "incomplete" type dialog for the target dialog between the Transferee and the Transfer Target.

 A "transfer" type dialog MUST NOT contain the parties, originator, mediatype, filename or Dialog Content parameters.